sfl7781/Election_Analysis/README.md

 - The percentage of overall votes from each county
 - The county with the highest voter turnout

-### Methods Used
+### Execution Methods
-1. Data: election_results.csv
+1. Data used: election_results.csv; CSV file was supplied and included Ballot ID(used to sum votes), County and Candidate Name
-2. Python 3.10.1 was used to import  the csv file
+2. Python 3.10.1 was used to import the csv file and write the code
-3. Variables assigned in order to use imported data and to write text file for results.
+3. Code was written to automate metrics requested in 'Overview' and outputted into a text file for easier consumption of results.
-4.
-5.
-6.

 ## Election Audit Results

 ## Election Audit Summary